Chuadanga District: Economy

 Most of this small district is dedicated to agriculture.
-Occupational distributions clearly show this with agriculture employing 68% of the labour force, while only 12% are involved in commerce.
+Occupational distributions clearly show this, with agriculture employing 68% of the labour force, while only 12% are involved in commerce.
 Total cultivable land amounts to 894.20 km^{2}, of which 57% is under some sort of irrigation.
-Cotton is a cash crop grown in the district and in 2013, cotton was cultivated in 4,149 hectares.
+Cotton is a cash crop grown in the district, and in 2013, cotton was cultivated in 4,149 hectares.

-Besides agriculture the district is now experiencing industrial growth.
-Major industries include Zaman Group of Industries, Bangas bread and biscuit, Tallu Spinning mills Ltd, Khatun Plastic Limited, and Carew & Company Bangladesh Limited.
+Besides agriculture, the district is now experiencing industrial growth.
+Major industries include Zaman Group of Industries, Bangas bread and biscuit, Tallu Spinning Mills Ltd, Khatun Plastic Limited, and Carew & Company Bangladesh Limited.
 Carew & Co (Bangladesh) Ltd (1933), which is situated at Darshana of Damurhuda Upazila of Chuadanga district.
 Sugar cane is cultivated in Darshana.
 Carew & Company has a distillery also which is the lone spirit producing plant of Bangladesh, Carew & Company Bangladesh Limited is an enterprise of Bangladesh Sugar & Food Industries Corporation (BSFIC).
 BSFIC is an autonomous body of Ministry of Industries.

 Transportation

 Chuadanga is connected to four of its neighbouring districts (Kushtia, Jessore, Jhenidah and Meherpur) through inter-district highways and connected to Jessore, Jhenaidah and Kushtia by railway.
 The district is connected to the rest of the country by five highways and a railway.
-There are 203 km of finished road, 211 km herring-bone and 132 km mud road.
+There are 203 km of finished road, 211 km of herring-bone and 132 km of mud road.
 A total length of railway tracks of just over 50 km connects the three railway stations inside the district with the country's railway network.
 By 2013, five out of the ten stations in the district were shut down due to a lack of manpower.